max-mapper/get-dat/markdown/05-website.md

 # Hosting a website

 We've covered sharing, syncing, and live syncing of data.
-Adding an index.html file to the server will allow you to view through the browser.
+But what about sharing via the web?
 Add index.html file to server by typing the following into the virtual terminal: `touch index.html` You will see a new file, `index.html`, has been added to the directory on the virutal server.